surya057/communities/2025/AzureBletchley/index.md

 ![Global Azure Bletchley](template.png)

-Global Azure Bletchley, AI & Data Platform is a community event organized by **Azure Bletchley**
+Global Azure Bletchley is a community event hosted by Azure Bletchley, dedicated to exploring the latest advancements in Azure, AI/ML, LLMs, and data platforms Microsoft Fabric.

-All around the world user groups and communities want to learn about Azure and Cloud Computing!, all communities will come together once again in a great Global Azure event!
+User groups and communities worldwide are eager to expand their knowledge of AI and Azure, coming together to collaborate, share insights, and drive innovation in the cloud ecosystem.

 ## Call for Speakers